 At the bottom of the grill, you notice a vent.
 Just close the vent and close the lid.
 These things interrupt the oxygen allowance to the briquettes.

-- Is it ok to let the remaining charcoal burn out?
+Is it ok to let the remaining charcoal burn out?

 Actually, it depends on your preference.
 If you like to reuse the partially burning charcoal, you have to remove them from the grill after cooking.
 But if you don’t like it, you should only cut off the oxygen supply to extinguish the grill.
 Then wait 48 hours to cool it.

-- Has the charcoal gas any toxic elements?
+Has the charcoal gas any toxic elements?

 So you shouldn’t use this ash in your garden as a fertilizer to grow your favorite tree.
 Rather you should throw them into your residual dustbin.

-- What are the reasons for my charcoal burning so fast?
+What are the reasons for my charcoal burning so fast?

-Then the charcoal of your grill will burn so quickly because of the pressure of the wind.
-Even a middle flow of wind can cause the charcoal’s fast-burning because it adds additional oxygen to the fire flame.
+Then the charcoal on your grill will burn so quickly because of the pressure of the wind.
+Even a middle flow of wind can cause the charcoal’s fast burning because it adds additional oxygen to the fire flame.

-- How long does a charcoal grill remain hot?
+How long does a charcoal grill remain hot?

 So it will be a great decision for you to select the best option for you among the different brands.
-After finding out the right charcoal, you should stick with it to get even cooked excellent grilled food.
+After finding the right charcoal, you should stick with it to get even cooked excellent grilled food.

-So every charcoal grill user must know how to extinguish the charcoal grill.
+So every charcoal grill user must know how to extinguish a charcoal grill.
 Now I can expect that you know everything in detail after reading this informative article and feel confident to use and put it out properly.

 At first glance, it seems to extinguish the grill takes too much time, but every good thing takes some time to do it correctly.